A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

 \subsubsection{Possible Security Threats, Challenges, Issues}

-Simply put, edge computing means performing computations as near to the resource-constrained devices where data is generated as feasible rather than at much further distances \cite{satyanarayanan2017emergence}.
-Edge layers preprocess data acquired from many sources using caching and processing modules to deliver near-real-time replies to mobile consumers.
-Because of their advantages in cost-effectiveness in data usage \cite{floyer2015vital}, privacy improvements, and bandwidth usage \cite{murshed2020resource, wang2018bandwidth}, edge networks are becoming increasingly popular \cite{shi2016edge}.
-Therefore, Edge computing is a widely proposed model for trustworthy AI in the B5G era. \cite{murshed2019machine} .

 AI security in B5G edge networks is of two folds, "AI for edge security" and "security for edge AI" \cite{porambage2019sec}.
 The prior refers to AI techniques used in securing edge systems, while the latter refers to the security of AI systems deployed in edge networks.
-Also, the authors state that the \gls{DOS} attacks, service or resource manipulation, privacy leakage, and man-in-the-middle attacks as the most prevalent security concerns on edge infrastructure.
+Also, the authors state that the \gls{DOS} attacks, service or resource manipulation, privacy leakage, and man-in-the-middle attacks are the most prevalent security concerns on edge infrastructure.

-Current research describes the use of artificial intelligence as a facilitator of edge security in various contexts, including more general applications and complete architectures that rely on AI.
+Current research describes artificial intelligence as a facilitator of edge security in various contexts, including general applications and complete architectures that rely on AI.
 AI4SAFE-IoT \cite{haddadpajouh2020ai4safe} is one such example.
 The three-layer (network, application, and edge) architecture uses a cross-layer AI engine for security.
-In that sense, a network layer ML-IDS could be used to mitigate sinkhole, DoS, rank, and local repair attacks in the proposed architecture.
-The security risks associated with AI in edge may be reduced by providing the AI modules with more interpretable and fail-tolerant methods that make the models more transparent.
+In that sense, a network layer ML-IDS could mitigate sinkholes, DoS, rank, and local repair attacks in the proposed architecture.
+The security risks associated with AI in Edge may be reduced by providing the AI modules with more interpretable and fail-tolerant methods that make the models more transparent.